abalajiksh/audiocheckr/README.md

 - **True Peak Analysis**: ITU-R BS.1770 compliant true peak measurement
 - **Spectral Artifacts**: Detects unusual spectral patterns and notches

+### v0.2.1 Improvements

+**Fixed false positives on high sample rate files (88.2kHz+)**

+The previous version used ratio-based detection (cutoff / Nyquist) which caused massive false positive rates on high-res files.
+For example, a genuine 96kHz file with content up to 20kHz has a cutoff ratio of only 42% - well below the old 85% threshold.

+The new algorithm:
+- Uses **absolute frequency thresholds** for high sample rate files (≥88.2kHz)
+- Treats content up to 22kHz as normal for any sample rate
+- Requires **positive codec identification** (brick-wall, steepness, shelf pattern) before flagging
+- **No default fallback** - if a codec can't be positively identified, the file isn't flagged
+- Maintains ratio-based detection for standard sample rates (44.1/48kHz)

 ### Analysis Methods

 Each detection uses multiple algorithms with confidence scoring: